jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-06-25-applestooranges.md

 title: "Day 5: Apples, Oranges, and Cataracts"
 date: 2025-06-25
 permalink: /posts/translating
-description: Frank Hu translates for his grandparents at the doctor's office and what it has to do with apples and oranges.
+description: "Frank Hu translates for his grandparents at the doctor's office and what it has to do with apples and oranges."
 tags:
   - "Deep Dives"
   - "Language"